caraml-dev/turing/docs/how-to/redeploy-router/redeploy-undeployed-router.md

 Click on the More Actions button and select Redeploy router.

 Only an **undeployed** router (indicated by the router status `Not deployed`) can be redeployed and Turing will automatically redeploy the most recently deployed version for you.
-If you want to deploy a different version, proceed to Redeploy a Valid Version.

 ![](../../.gitbook/assets/redeploy_router.png)